 Just like every other abandoned place here in LA, there’s graffiti everywhere.
 And there’s surprisingly a lot of trash and junk there too but it’s still a super cool place to check out.

 Located in the smack dab middle of Los Angeles, you wouldn’t think that such a peaceful place would exist.
 But exist it does.
 They have free tours Tuesdays to Fridays although they do accept donations.
 Just be sure to reserve a ticket ahead of time.
 They are also open to the public to just come and get away from the noise of the city.

 The labyrinth and gardens opened in 2002 as a non-profit spiritual center dedicated to peace and spirituality.
 It’s the perfect place to unwind and refocus on oneself.

-Exploring this area can be pretty slippery and steep, so it’s definitely not for the faint of heart and you are technically trespassing.
+Exploring this area can get slippery and steep, so definitely not for the faint of heart.
+Plus, you are also technically trespassing.
 It’s really cool though once you get in and there are a couple good articles out there telling you exactly how to get there so be sure to do your research before you go.

 Also, a little tip, if you plan on exploring the lost sunken city, make it a day trip by visiting the Korean Friendship Bell and San Pedro Lighthouse nearby.

 I find this park to one of my favorite parks to explore.
 It’s right outside of Downtown LA and is a great place to go to escape.
 The park itself is huge with a lot of great trails to check out.
 There’s plenty of parking throughout the park and there’s actually a sweet little spot known as the hidden swing.
 Not so hidden since you can actually put those exact words into Google Maps.